-The destination for recovered recyclable materials changes regularly according to market demands – outlets for recycling will be dictated to by the market and so some of the outlets and their locations may vary.
+The destinations for recovered recyclable materials changes regularly according to market demands – outlets for recycling will be dictated to by the market and so some of the outlets and their locations may vary.
 Find out below what happens to the materials and where they are most often transported to.

 GLASS BOTTLES AND JARS

 Are turned into glass cullet used in the production of glass insulation products.
 Recovered glass is currently sent to Veolia’s reprocessing plant in St Helens.

 Is pulped and recycled into new cardboard and cardboard packaging products, lower grade paper products and animal bedding.
-The majority of recovered cardboard is processed in the UK at facilities in the North West and South East of England with material occasionally exported to facilities in Europe and international market as circumstances demand.
+The majority of recovered cardboard is processed in the North West and some in Germany.

 Cans are melted to remove impurities and made into steel and steel products.
 Steel cans are currently sent to several reprocessors around the UK and Europe, including Bootle, the Midlands, Swansea, Warrington and Germany.

 Cans are shredded and then melted down and recycled back into aluminium products.
-Aluminium cans are currently sent for reprocessing in the North West and London.
+Aluminium cans are currently sent for reprocessing in Warrington, the Midlands and Germany.

 High grade paper is recycled into newspapers, magazines and pamphlets paper stock.
 Mixed paper is pulped and recycled into lower grade paper products.
-Recovered paper is currently sent for reprocessing to facilities in the North West and Flintshire.
+Recovered paper is currently sent for reprocessing to facilities in Greater Manchester and Germany.